 This doesn’t discount the fact that some people have immoral, immature, and violent ways of searching for these important human goods.
 And it doesn’t discount the fact that there are times we must call out immorality and injustice

-It just means that I don’t have to make people my enemies and make matters worse in the process of addressing problems of immorality and injustice.
+It just means that I don’t have to make matters worse in the process of addressing problems of immorality and injustice.
 I can seek common ground and compassion, even in the midst of disagreement.

 Four: Be able to state what you believe without insulting others.

 It is right to feel passionate about what you believe.
-However, if you cannot make arguments without using insults, mockery, and degrading language towards others who disagree with you, it is very likely that you are speaking out of fear—fear of having to change your mind; fear of realizing that some of the things you believe are not right; fear of having to change your behavior in some way; fear of finding out that some things you thought about life are not true, which can be disorienting.
+However, if you cannot make arguments without using insults, mockery, and degrading language towards others who disagree with you, it is very likely that you are speaking out of fear.
+For instance, you might fear of having to change your mind.
+Or you might fear of finding out that some things you thought about life are not true, which can be disorienting.

-(And I really sympathize with feelings of disorientation.
-I’m a philosopher, and studying philosophy constantly disorients me because it constantly forces me to examine my own biases and prejudices.)
+And I really sympathize with feelings of disorientation.
+I’m a philosopher, and studying philosophy constantly disorients me.
+It constantly forces me to examine my own biases and prejudices.

-Fear-driven thinking is one of the primary causes of bias and prejudice, and one of the clearest indicators of fear-driven thinking is when you cannot make an argument without attacking or degrading your opponent.
+Through my own self-examination, I have discovered that fear-driven thinking is one of the primary causes of bias and prejudice.
+And one of the clearest indicators of fear-driven thinking is when you cannot make an argument without degrading your opponent.
 (You can read more in these posts about ad hominem attacks, circular reasoning, or tribalism.)